jacob-gilbert/Snake/README.md

 - Highscore tracker
 - Change the color of the snake
 - Change the color of the food
+- Second gamemode that adds a poison block that takes away 3 points and 3 units of length

 ### Known Bugs
 - Pressing two keys too closely together causes gameover